istio/istio.io/content/en/docs/tasks/traffic-management/ingress/gateway-api-inference-extension/index.md

 ## Setup

-1. As the Gateway APIs are a pre-requisite for Inference Extension APIs, install the Gateway API CRDs if they are not present:
+1. As the Gateway APIs are a prerequisite for Inference Extension APIs, install the Gateway API CRDs if they are not present:

     {{< text bash >}}
     $ kubectl get crd gateways.gateway.networking.k8s.io &> /dev/null || \